rubenmaharjan/isc-transcription/README.md

 # Isc Transcription

 ## Description
-The International Storytelling Center has amassed a vast collection of audio files, and transcribing them manually can be time-consuming and tedious.
-This Python-based project automates the transcription process using Whisper, an advanced Open AI technology that can transcribe and translate audio files with high accuracy.
-With this tool, the International Storytelling Center can easily convert their audio files into text format, saving valuable time and resources.
+The inception of this project was driven by the International Storytelling Center's imperative need to transcribe and catalog its extensive audio file collection efficiently.
+Recognizing the manual transcription process as time-consuming and tedious, the project initially focused on leveraging the power of Whisper, an advanced Open AI technology, to automate the transcription and diarization of audio files with exceptional accuracy.

+Now, the project has evolved into a versatile application accessible to anyone seeking a streamlined solution for transcribing and diarizing their audio files.
+Utilizing the robust capabilities of Whisper, this Python-based tool empowers users to effortlessly convert their audio files into text format, offering a time-efficient and resource-saving alternative for individuals, organizations, and cultural institutions alike.
+The democratization of this technology ensures that the benefits extend beyond the initial motive, providing a valuable and accessible resource for diverse transcription needs.

 ## Table of Contents